Midland Railway Ripley Branch: Construction

-The Midland Railway (Ripley Branches) Act was passed on 22 July 1848 and, by August, a spur from the main line reached the quarries at Little Eaton.
+The Midland Railway (Ripley Branches) Act 1848 (11 & 12 Vict. c. lxxxviii) was passed on 22 July 1848 and, by August, a spur from the main line reached the quarries at Little Eaton.

-There then followed a hiatus while work continued, but extended time was needed to complete purchasing land and completing the work, for which Parliamentary permission was granted in 1851.
+There then followed a hiatus while work continued, but extended time was needed to complete purchasing land and completing the work, for which permission was granted in the Midland Railway (Extension of Time) Act 1851 (14 & 15 Vict. c. cxiii).
 The line was finally opened for freight as far as Ripley in September 1855.

 However Board of Trade approval was still needed for passenger traffic, and a report was submitted by its inspector, Captain Tyler, in December.
 Opening to the public was postponed and, on 9 January, another inspector, Colonel Wynn provided a report.
 Captain Tyler reported again on 7 February and a third time on 4 March.
 Presumably, all this time, the line was recovering its investment by carrying coal and other minerals.
 The Midland was clearly aiming to provide the minimum of infrastructure, and the Colonel reported in April, twice in May, in June and July.
 Finally, on 20 August, the Captain was satisfied, having been told that the line would be worked "one engine in steam."
 The first passenger train to Ripley ran on 1 September 1856 with a timetable of 3 passenger services each way per day.

 The gangway continued to operate until July 1908.